Pros and Cons of Living in Georgia

 Expats, digital nomads and retirees living in Georgia responded:

 "Expats and digital nomads living in Georgia appreciate the country's low cost of living, friendly locals, and stunning natural beauty.
 They also enjoy the vibrant culture, delicious cuisine, and the fact that English is widely spoken.
 On the downside, some expats and digital nomads find the bureaucracy and paperwork involved in setting up a business or residence to be a challenge.
-Additionally, the lack of reliable public transportation can be a source of frustration," said one expat in living in Georgia Rep.
+Additionally, the lack of reliable public transportation can be a source of frustration," explained one expat living in Georgia Rep.

 Get Quote